Tattoos and Immune system?

 There are many articles about tattoos and boosting the immune system response, and there are many controversial opinions.
 I guess our immune system is very complicated to be improved only by tattooing:) But from personal experience I can tell that seriously tattooed people I had a chance to work with have few things in common: perfect healing, pain tolerance, low bleeding, ability to sit for long hours without being too excited or/and stressed out.
 Also those who have ever sat in tattoo chair for more than 4-5hours know how mentally challenging it is, especially realizing that you gonna have to do it again… and again.

 Im not expecting that tattoos will protect from catching a virus or so, but I’d like to think that story about samurais in ancient Japan were getting tattooed in order to teach their body (and mind) to be stronger is true.
-And Im sure adding some diversity in nutrition, some good sleep, activity and meditation will change a lot!
+And Im sure adding some Whole Natural foods in nutrition, some good sleep, activity and meditation/breathwork will change a lot!

 Be well and remember about the importance of choices we make!